-Due to COVID-19 restrictions, some field trips will be suspended for the 2021-2022 school year.
+Due to COVID-19 restrictions, some field trips may be suspended for the 2022-2023 school year.

 Students of all ages experience opportunities outside of the classroom as a means of not only broadening the mind and spirit, but as an opportunity to practice grace and courtesy in the larger world.
 Teachers guide students in trip planning and encourage them to take initiatives to extend what is learned in the classroom to a real-world setting.
 Travel experiences, whether local or abroad, are carefully planned and designed for the developmental needs of the learner at each age group.

 Grade 3 Overnight

 In May of the third year of Lower Elementary, students experience their first overnight trip in a small, manageable, age-appropriate way.
 This one-night trip begins with a full day field trip to Blue Jay Point Park.
 Later, students travel by bus to our Brier Creek campus where they spend the night together with Faculty chaperones in our Middle School building.
 Students help plan this fun opportunity for time together with their classmates enjoying games, a movie, dinner and a camping-like sleeping experience.
 This 3rd year overnight is a first step towards preparing students for the future overnight trips they will experience in Upper Elementary.

 Betsy-Jeff Penn Center